 Use Your Browser’s Security and Privacy Tools

-I’ve already covered how to do this in a quite informative article on my website, which is (in my humble opinion) highly recommended reading for those interested in securing their favorite web browser.
+I’ve already covered how to do this in a quite informative article, How to Browser the Web as Anonymously as Possible, which is (in my humble opinion) highly recommended reading for those interested in securing their favorite web browser.

 We’ve covered a lot in this article, but nothing too arcane.
 By taking the time to investigate your options, you can easily decide on the most secure browser for your needs, and even find ways to better strengthen your browser of choice’s own security protections with the use of extensions or a VPN.

 I have personally found that Google’s Chrome, with a few well-chosen extensions such as HTTPS Everywhere and Disconnect, as well as a high-performance VPN like NordVPN, to be one of the best ways to protect online travels from prying eyes.
 All those individual pieces stack up to a security wall that keeps your screen from becoming cluttered with ads and adware and protects you from malware.

 For privacy protection from a base browser configuration, try Brave browser. macOS Monterey 12 users can take advantage of the privacy and security improvements Apple has brought to Safari.
 With the proper combination of VPNs, browser extensions, and antivirus/anti-malware protection, you can be reasonably safe on the web.
 Just stay out of the dark corners of the web.

 When I’m researching subjects like the dark web, or when I want to protect myself from detection by my ISP or friendly neighborhood government agent, I always use the Tor Browser due to its use of connection relays to obfuscate my actual location and the activities that I am conducting.